C2D-aka-HTTP2IPFS/c2d-iSeek/README.md

-# iSeek-video
+# c2d-iSeek

-Portal for seeking all kinds of videos through the IPFS distributed web.
+> Portal for seeking all kinds of content via the IPFS distributed web.